What is a diesel particulate filter?

 Since 2014, a DPF inspection is mandatory during any M.O.T inspection and is legally required to be in working in order for an M.O.T certificate to be granted.
 Further, driving a vehicle that has the DPF removed is a criminal offence, which can result in a £1000 fixed penalty for breaching emission laws.

-What to do if a DPF warning light appears?
+What should i do if a DPF warning light appears?

 - If your DPF warning light appears, it is notifying the driver that the DPF needs assistance with regeneration.
 Typically, this can be resolved by driving the vehicle at 50mph for roughly 10 – 20 minutes or keeping the engine at 2500 RPM – 3500 RPM.
 The warning light will turn off once the DPF has successfully regenerated.